1958 Alabama Crimson Tide football team: LSU

 To open the Bear Bryant era, Alabama led 3–0 at halftime but lost 13–3 to the eventual national champion LSU Tigers in Ladd Stadium in Mobile.
 After a scoreless first quarter, the Crimson Tide took a 3–0 halftime lead after Fred Sington Jr. connected on an 18-yard field goal.
 Midway through the half, a section of bleachers in the north end zone collapsed and resulted in 60 spectators being injured.
 The collapse resulted in a stoppage of play while emergency responders worked to assist those injured by the collapse.

 LSU took a 7–3 lead in the third quarter when Warren Rabb threw a nine-yard touchdown pass to Johnny Robinson that capped a 67-yard drive.
 Billy Cannon then scored on a 12-yard touchdown run in the fourth quarter that made the final score 13–3.
 For the game, the Tigers were led by head coach Paul Dietzel who previously served as an assistant coach for Bryant during his tenure at Kentucky.
-The loss brought Alabama's all-time record against LSU to 15–8–4.